VP9: Technology

 In order to enable some parallel processing of frames, video frames can be split along coding unit boundaries into up to four rows of 256 to 4096 pixels wide evenly spaced tiles with each tile column coded independently.
 This is mandatory for video resolutions in excess of 4096 pixels.
 A tile header contains the tile size in bytes so decoders can skip ahead and decode each tile row in a separate thread.
 The image is then divided into coding units called superblocks of 64×64 pixels which are adaptively subpartitioned in a quadtree coding structure.
 They can be subdivided either horizontally or vertically or both; square (sub)units can be subdivided recursively down to 4×4 pixel blocks.
 Subunits are coded in raster scan order: left to right, top to bottom.

 Starting from each key frame, decoders keep 8 frames buffered to be used as reference frames or to be shown later.
 Transmitted frames signal which buffer to overwrite and can optionally be decoded into one of the buffers without being shown.
 The encoder can send a minimal frame that just triggers one of the buffers to be displayed ("skip frame").
 Each inter frame can reference up to three of the buffered frames for temporal prediction.
 Up to two of those reference frames can be used in each coding block to calculate a sample data prediction, using spatially displaced (motion compensation) content from a reference frame or an average of content from two reference frames ("compound prediction mode").
 The (ideally small) remaining difference (delta encoding) from the computed prediction to the actual image content is transformed using a DCT or ADST (for edge blocks) and quantized.

 Something like a b-frame can be coded while preserving the original frame order in the bitstream using a structure named superframes.
 Hidden alternate reference frames can be packed together with an ordinary inter frame and a skip frame that triggers display of previous hidden altref content from its reference frame buffer right after the accompanying p-frame.

 VP9 enables lossless encoding by transmitting at the lowest quantization level (q index 0) an additional 4×4-block encoded Walsh–Hadamard transformed (WHT) residue signal.

-In order to be seekable, raw VP9 bitstreams have to be encapsulated in a container format, for example Matroska (.mkv), its derived WebM format (.webm) or the older minimalistic Indeo video file (IVF) format which is traditionally supported by libvpx.
+In order to be seekable, raw VP9 bitstreams have to be encapsulated in a container format, for example Matroska (.mkv), its derived WebM format (.webm) or the Duck IVF format which is traditionally supported by libvpx, a library that originated at The Duck Corporation.
 VP9 is identified as V_VP9 in WebM and VP09 in MP4, adhering to respective naming conventions.